Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Results

 To investigate the origin of the heterogeneous dynamics indicated by $\alpha<1$ for high protein concentrations, we calculate the intermediate scattering function, $f(q,t)$, related to the $g_2(q,t)$ by the Siegert relation,

-For Brownian diffusion, the $f(q,t)$ is expected to be a simple exponential function, meaning that $\ln[f(q,t)]$ depends linearly on time.
+For Brownian diffusion in the dilute limit, $f(q,t)$ is expected to be a simple exponential function, meaning that $\ln[f(q,t)]$ depends linearly on time, and $\ln[f(q,t)]=-\langle r^2(t)\rangle q^2$ with $\langle r^2(t)\rangle$ the mean square displacement.
 Figure~\ref{fig6}a shows $f(q,t)$ for different protein concentrations, where the dotted line corresponds to a linear fit over the first \SI{5}{\micro\second}.
 We observe that for $c=$~70~mg/ml, the data follow closely the single exponential fit, while deviations from single exponential behavior become apparent at higher concentrations.
 Notably, at $c=$~730~mg/ml, a distinct slope is observed at time scales longer than \SI{5}{\micro\second}.
-This deviation is evident for all measured $q$ values, as shown in Fig.~\ref{fig6}b, and becomes more pronounced when $ln[f(q,t)]$ is normalized by the slope of the linear fit over the first \SI{5}{\micro\second}, as seen in Fig.~\ref{fig6}d.
+This deviation is evident for all measured $q$ values, as shown in Fig.~\ref{fig6}b, and becomes more pronounced when $ln[f(q,t)]$ is normalized by the slope of the linear fit over the first \SI{2.5}{\micro\second}, as seen in Fig.~\ref{fig6}d.
 This observation suggests the presence of two components in the decay.